biojava/biojava.github.io/_wikis/Autobuild_events.md

 The automated builds make sure that the source code repository at all times compiles fine and all JUnit tests are passed correctly.
-If this is the case, a Maven based SNAPSHOP build of all biojava modules is created and automatically provided for download at the BioJava Maven repository.
+If this is the case, a Maven based SNAPSHOT build of all biojava modules is created and automatically provided for download at the BioJava Maven repository.
 Note: Snapshot builds are based on the latest source code checkout which might contain experimental or alpha-release source code.
 If you are